 Navy Pilot and Commander William McNerney was the guest speaker for the morning at Sandy Hook School.

-Of the three included photos, the following is the most notable as it very clearly shows the date – November 11th, 2009 – written on the whiteboard:
+Of the three included photos, the following is the most notable, as it clearly shows the date—November 11, 2009—written on the whiteboard:

 Source: http://photos.newtownbee.com/Journalism/Holidays/Veterans-Day-2009/i-PLCbMxn/A

-I have to assume (alleged) former Marine James Fetzer believes that the veterans who took part in these events are all lying.
+I have to assume (alleged) former Marine James Fetzer believes that the veterans who participated in these events are all lying.
 Is Fetzer brave enough to make that accusation?
 Probably not!

 December 17th, 2009:

-Students from Newtown Middle School’s seventh grade orchestra as well as Sandy Hook School’s fourth grade chorus practiced for their upcoming Winter Concert in the elementary school’s cafetorium:
+Students from Newtown Middle School’s seventh-grade orchestra and Sandy Hook School’s fourth-grade chorus practiced for their upcoming Winter Concert in the elementary school’s cafetorium:

 Source: http://photos.newtownbee.com/Journalism/Photos-for-the-week-ending-6/i-wKHFsSS/A